N Corah operated the largest hosiery factory in Britain and employed 6,500 people.

 King George V visited the factory in 1919, partly in recognition of its contribution to the war effort.

 N Corah & Sons became a supplier to Marks & Spencer from 1926.
 The two companies would develop a strong relationship.

 Authorised capital was increased to £750,000 in 1939.
 The company employed 4,500 people.

 During the Second World War, half the company’s staff either went into the armed services or were transferred to munitions production.
 Some 26 million articles were produced during the war.
 The engineering department was largely given over to producing gun components and parts for tank landing craft.

 N Corah & Sons was converted into a public company in 1946.
 Marks & Spencer was the principal customer.
 The St Margaret’s Works in Leicester covered six acres and was the largest hosiery factory in Britain.
 Around 2,500 people were employed.

-Marks & Spencer was a dynamic retailer, and Lord Marks encourage Corah to be more ambitious.
-In 1951 Marks & Spencer made the transition from a low-cost retailer to a quality purveyor.
+Marks & Spencer was a dynamic retailer, and Lord Marks encouraged Corah to become more ambitious.
+Marks & Spencer made the transition from a low-cost retailer to a quality purveyor from 1951.
 As a major supplier, Corah too entered this transition.
 Encouraged by Marks & Spencer, Corah entered into a policy of long-term planning and development.